 On the right there is a fixed panel showing global sales KPIs, such as total sales sum as per confirmed orders, proposals conversion rate, number of customers generating 80% of sales orders total and average days between sales.
 Below that section on the panel is a customer specific info card, populated when a specific customer is selected in the upper customers selector.
 On the blue table the user can choose whether top customers are displayed, or bottom customers are displayed, and if by count of orders or by sum of orders (using the sorting buttons on the table columns’ headers).

-The last dashboard is actually a dashboard my students create as their last assignment on my on-line course: Computer Programming and Databases with Excel VBA and SQL.
+The last dashboard is actually a dashboard my students create as their last assignment on my on-line course: Advanced Microsoft Excel Applications with SQL.

 The students write a VBA program that controls this dashboard, leveraging SQL statements against a MySQL Database we build together over the course.
 As you can see, all dynamic elements of a real-life dashboard are manifested here: dynamic selectors, fast performance using SQL queries against an external Database, Layout and design for a great user experience and business conceptual arrangement of elements.